denyzhirkov/public/help/access/databases.md

 ### Query a database

 When the database connection is set, you can start querying the database.
-You can find all actions to get queries under the table in:
+You can find all actions to get queries against the table in:

-* The context menu of this table
+* The context menu of the table
 * The **Actions** info panel of the **Property pane**
-* The context menu of this table on the **Property pane**
+* The context menu of the table on the **Property pane**

 To retrieve all the data from the table, select **Get All** from the table context menu.